OKR – Objectives and Key Results

 OKR – A framework for strategy implementation

-The idea for Objectives & Key Results was developed by Andy Groove,¹ the co-founder of Intel, in the early 70s.
-OKR became really well known through Google, which has been using the framework consistently since its foundation.² In recent years it has become increasingly popular in Germany.
-Well-known companies like Telekom, Bayer and Zalando are working with it.
+The idea for the framework was developed in the early 1970s by Andy Grove¹, the co-founder of Intel.
+Objectives and Key Results became really well known through Google, which has been using the framework since its foundation.² In recent years it has also become increasingly popular in Germany, so that companies such as Telekom, Bayer and Zalando now also work with it.

-Objectives & Key Results consist of two components:
+Objectives and Key Results consist of two components:

 - Objectives are short and precise inspirational descriptions of a desired target state.